 \subsection{Related Work}

 \Gls{ris} technologies have gained significant attention recently due to their potential to enhance the communication performance of wireless systems.
-Among these technologies, two prominent categories have been intensively investigated in the literature, which are \gls{dris} \cite{Wu2019-TWC,Yang2021-TCOM,Nadeem2020-OJCOM,Liu2022-TWC,Jiang2022-JSAC,Zhu2024robust-Archive,Jangsher2023-TAES} and \gls{bdris} \cite{Shanpu2022-TWC,Hongyu2024-ComMag,MatteoGraph2024-TWC,Li2022-TVT,Fang2024-CommLett,Hongyu2023-TWC,Matteo2024-TWC,Liu2024-LWC,chen2024transmitter}.
+Among these technologies, two prominent categories have been intensively investigated in the literature, which are \gls{dris} \cite{Wu2019-TWC,Yang2021-TCOM,Nadeem2020-OJCOM,Liu2022-TWC,Jiang2022-JSAC,Zhu2024robust-Archive,Jangsher2023-TAES} and \gls{bdris} \cite{Shanpu2022-TWC,Hongyu2024-ComMag,MatteoGraph2024-TWC,Hongyu2022-TWC,Hongyu2023-JSAC,Rev3_1,Matteo2024-TWC,Rev3_2,Fang2024-CommLett,Rev2_1,Liu2024-LWC,chen2024transmitter,Li2022-TVT,Rev1_2,Rev1_1}.
 While these two categories are often discussed separately, it is important to note that \gls{bdris} can be viewed as a generalization of \gls{dris}.
 In other words, \gls{bdris} encompasses the characteristics of \gls{dris} as a special case, offering a broader and more flexible framework for reconfigurable intelligent surfaces.
-The key limitation in \gls{dris} is that it manipulates only the phase of the incident signal with $N$ impedances attached to $N$ \glspl{re} making it single-connected.
-In contrast, \gls{bdris} manipulates both the phase and amplitude of the incident signal with a network of impedances that connect the $N$ \glspl{re} together \cite{Shanpu2022-TWC,Hongyu2024-ComMag}.
-By interconnecting all the \glspl{re} to each other through $\frac{N(N+1)}{2}$ impedances, the fully-connected \gls{bdris} has been proposed, having the highest flexibility yet the highest circuit complexity.
-To balance \gls{bdris} circuit complexity and performance, group-connected architecture is introduced \cite{Shanpu2022-TWC}.
-Also, graph theory is utilized to design optimal lower complexity architectures such as forest-connected and tree-connected \cite{MatteoGraph2024-TWC}.
-While the above architectures are realized by reciprocal impedance networks, \gls{ndris} are proposed in \cite{Li2022-TVT} based on non-reciprocal impedance networks to increase the effective channel gain by ordering the channel gains in both directions.
+The key limitation in \gls{dris} is that it manipulates only the phase of the incident signal with $N$ reconfigurable impedances attached to $N$ \glspl{re} making single-connected circuit topology.
+In contrast, \gls{bdris} manipulates both the phase and amplitude of the incident signal with a network of reconfigurable impedances that connect the $N$ \glspl{re} together \cite{Shanpu2022-TWC,Hongyu2024-ComMag}.
+By interconnecting all the \glspl{re} to each other through $\frac{N(N+1)}{2}$ reconfigurable impedances, the fully-connected \gls{bdris} has been proposed, having the highest flexibility yet the highest circuit topology complexity.
+To balance the performance of the fully-connected \gls{bdris} with its circuit topology complexity, group-connected \gls{bdris} is introduced by Shen \textit{et al.} \cite{Shanpu2022-TWC}.
+In this architecture, the \glspl{re} are divided into $G$ groups, each with a group size of $N_G = \frac{N}{G}$ \glspl{re}.
+Within each group, the \glspl{re} are interconnected using $\frac{N_G(N_G+1)}{2}$ reconfigurable impedances, reducing the total number of reconfigurable impedances to $\frac{N(N_G+1)}{2}$.
+Additionally, graph theory is utilized to design optimal architectures with lower circuit topology complexity such as forest-connected and tree-connected \cite{MatteoGraph2024-TWC}.